-These lines often used in Word documents, and you can simply remove them, if you understand: this is not a line - this is a paragraph border (for more details see How to use paragraph borders and shading).
+These lines often used in Word documents, but you can simply remove them if you understand: this is not a line - this is a paragraph border (for more details see How to use paragraph borders and shading).

-You can turn on/off an AutoReplace of these symbols to lines.
+And you can turn on/off AutoReplace of these symbols to lines.
 Do one of the following: